Inner Child and Feeling Reduction Training

 Cancellation policy: For a full refund (less cost of homework materials sent), a written cancellation notice must be received 60 days prior to the training.
 Cancellations received less than 60 days prior will be refunded less cost of training materials and a $500 cancellation fee.
 No refunds will be given on or after the workshop date.

-Special Assistance: The Meadows is committed to providing all attendees equal access to this event; call two weeks prior to event for ADA needs.
+Special Assistance: The Meadows is committed to providing all attendees equal access to this event; call two weeks prior to the event for ADA needs.

 Continuing Education Credits: In order to obtain a certificate of completion, you must attend the training in its entirety.
 No partial credit will be given.
 No exceptions.
 Please note that it is your responsibility to contact your licensing/certification boards to determine eligibility to meet your continuing education requirements.